 The old-school theater looks much the way it did in its heyday of the 1950s, with a tiny concession facility and metal speakers that clip onto your car windows.
 The South Drive-in has double features of first-run movies on two different screens.
 Bring your own snacks or fire up a portable grill to cookout before the movie starts.

 Address: 3050 South High Street, Columbus, Ohio

 8. Honor the Nation's Veterans at the National Veterans Memorial & Museum

-Take a quiet stroll along the Memorial Grove outside, which honors service members and be sure to visit the rooftop sanctuary that memorializes those who died while serving.
+Be sure to visit Memorial Grove outside, which honors service members, and take a quiet stroll to the rooftop sanctuary that memorializes those who died while serving.

 Address: 300 West Broad Street, Columbus, Ohio